Florida eviction process? From Florida Landlord Eviction Service:

 What is the Florida Eviction Process?

 Like many other states, Florida has a structured process that landlords must follow to evict a tenant.
-If you’re a landlord, understanding the Florida eviction process is crucial to ensure you act aproperatally.
+Understanding the Florida eviction process is crucial to ensure you act appropriately if you’re a landlord.
 On the other hand, knowing your rights is essential if you’re a tenant during this process.

 Overview of the Florida Eviction Process

-The eviction process in Florida is designed to provide both the landlord and tenant with a clear understanding of their respective rights and responsibilities.
-It’s a step-by-step procedure where any omission or failure to follow the exact process can lead to delays or dismissing the eviction action.
+The eviction process in Florida is designed to clearly explain the landlord and tenant’s respective rights and responsibilities.
+It’s a step-by-step procedure, and any omission or failure to follow the exact process can lead to delays or dismissal of the eviction action.

 • Non-payment of rent: The most common reason landlords evict tenants in Florida.